skoullaboratory/GitItUp/README.md

 ## ✨ Features (v0.0.1)

 - **🔄 Dual Layouts** — Choose between a minimalist **Circular Ring** or a classic **Horizontal XP Bar**.
+- **🎨 Visual Theme Picker** — Select from 10 premium color gradients using a rectangular visual selector.
+- **🎚️ Transparency Control** — Adjust the default idle opacity with a slider directly in the settings.
 - **📍 Dynamic Positioning** — Place it anywhere: top-left, top-right, bottom-left, or bottom-right.
 - **🔗 Universal Git Integration** — Earn 25 XP automatically on every `git commit` (tracked globally).
 - **🕹️ Persistent Progress** — Your level, total commits, and current XP are saved between sessions.